-Steps Rationale 16.
-Grasp drawsheet if used.
-Pull tightly and tuck it in over the side of the mattress.
-If this is used as a lift sheet, do not tuck it under mattress.
-Saves time because a lift sheet is used often 17.
-Smooth top linens from the head to the foot of the bed.
-Fold excess sheet, blanket, and spread under the mattress of the foot of the bed.
-If a toe pleat is not needed, miter the corner of the top linens at one unit.
-Provides patient with a wrinkle-free bed 18.
-Make the pleats.
-At the center of the top-linens, at the foot of the bed, make a 6 inch lengthwise pleat in the sheet before tucking the covers under the mattress Allow room for the patient's feet to move and prevents formation of pressure ulcers from the weight of the linens on the toes.
-19. Move to the head of bed and fold back the top sheet, forming, a cuff 4-6 inches over the edge of the blanket and spread.
+Steps Rationale 19.
+Move to the head of bed and fold back the top sheet, forming, a cuff 4-6 inches over the edge of the blanket and spread.
 Provides a smooth edge under patient's chin and prevents soiling of blanket and spread.
 20. Grasp the closed end of the pillow case, and with the other hand, gather one side of the open pillow case up over the hand at the closed end.
 Grasp the pillow with the covered hand while holding it away from your body.
 With the other hand on an open edge, pull the open edges down over the pillow.
 Do this until the pillow is completely covered.
 Adjust the pillow inside the case, keeping it from being contaminated by your uniform.
-Provides a method for placing a pillow smoothly in the case without contaminating it.
-21. Place the pillows at the head of the bed with the open ends away from the door Provides a neater appearance 22.
-Place the bed in the lowest position, lock the brakes of the bed.
+1 0 1 , 21.
+Place the pillows at the head of the bed with the open ends away from the door.
+Provides a neater appearance.
+22. Place the bed in the lowest position, lock the brakes of the bed.
 Remove the soiled linen.
 Follow agency policy, or open the bed by folding the top back.
 Promotes safety in getting in and out of bed.
 Allows patient to enter bed easily.
 Evaluation 23.
 Assess the patient's area.
 Is the bed neat, smooth, and wrinkle-free?
 Is everything within easy reach of patient?
-Promotes safety Documentation 24.
+Promotes safety.
+Documentation 24.
 Document linen change if required by agency policy.
-Records the procedure
+Records the procedure.